Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-- The first A to Z guide for wearable technologies presented in a multidisciplinary and translational manner
+- Presents the first guide for wearable technologies in a multidisciplinary and translational manner

-- Helps engineers design real-world applications, better understanding theory to drive pragmatic clinical solutions
+- Helps engineers design real-world applications to help them better understand theory and drive pragmatic clinical solutions

 - Combines the expertise of engineers and clinicians in one go-to guide, accessible to all